6 min read

 Top 10 typical NCRs in a Construction Project

-But at some point, we have to accept the fact that there will be nonconformities, there will be things that will go wrong and we should be there to fix them.
-That’s all what Engineering is about: create and fix stuff.
-Be a constant problem solver.
+But at some point, we have to accept the fact that there will be problems (or as we call them nonconformities in quality management), there will be things that will go wrong and we should be there to fix them and make sure they won’t happen again.

-However, some typical NCRs always come up in construction projects and it will be for the benefit of everyone in the industry to learn from them and try to avoid them because they are probably the biggest generators of waste (of any kind of resources):
+However, some typical NCRs always come up in construction projects and it will be for the benefit of everyone in the industry to learn from them and try to avoid them because they are probably the biggest generators of” waste” (of any kind of resources):

 1. Not available design drawings